bxlab/cmdb-quantbio/assignments/lab/alignment/assignment/index.md

 3. BLOSUM62.txt
 4. HOXD70.txt

 You'll be working FASTA files in today's lab.
 This is the standard file format used to store nucleotide and amino acid sequences, and there's a good chance you'll encounter this format again in your Ph.D. (read more [here](https://blast.ncbi.nlm.nih.gov/Blast.cgi?CMD=Web&PAGE_TYPE=BlastDocs&DOC_TYPE=BlastHelp)).
 Unfortunately, reading these files into Python in a meaningful way is not a trivial task, so we've put together some code to make this easier.
 Copy the `~/cmdb-quantbio/resources/code/fasta.py` file into your current assignment directory.
 In your python script for this assignment, you can import the `readFASTA`  function using `from fasta import readFASTA`.
-If you're interested in how this function works, you're certainly encouraged to take a look at it in the `fasta.py` file.
+If you're interested in how this function works, you're certainly encouraged to take a look at it in the `fasta.py` file.<br><br>

 ## Assignment